arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

 constraint violated but will replace the old document.

 @RESTDESCRIPTION
-Creates a new document from the document given in the body, unless there is already a document with the *_key* given.
+Creates new documents from the documents given in the body, unless there is already a document with the *_key* given.
 If no *_key* is given, a new unique *_key* is generated automatically.

+The result body will contain a JSON array of the same length as the input array, and each entry contains the result of the operation for the corresponding input.
+In case of an error the entry is a document with attributes *error* set to *true* and errorCode set to the error code that has happened.

 Possibly given *_id* and *_rev* attributes in the body are always ignored, the URL part or the query parameter collection respectively counts.

-If the document was created successfully, then the *Location* header contains the path to the newly created document.
-The *Etag* header field contains the revision of the document.
-Both are only set in the single document case.

-If *silent* is not set to *true*, the body of the response contains a JSON object with the following attributes:
+If *silent* is not set to *true*, the body of the response contains a JSON objects with the following attributes:

   - *_id* contains the document handle of the newly created document
   - *_key* contains the document key